Informo/specs/content/trust-management/trust-authority.md

 ### Trust authority registration

 A trust authority **must** register itself as such on the Matrix room.
-This registration **must** include data on the organism operating the TA, along with the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
+This registration **must** be done through the publication of a `network.informo.trust_authority` state event.
+The event's state key **must** be the ID of the trust authority's Matrix user, and its content **must** include data on the organism operating the TA, along with the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
 This list **must** include, for each trusted source and TA, a signature generated from one of the TA's public keys.
-This signature **must** be generated from the source's Matrix event content as described in the [Signature section](/information-distribution/signature/#signing-json-data).
+This signature **must** be generated from the source's [registration event](/information-distribution/source/#matrix-event-network-informo-source) content as described below.

 A TA's registration **must** associate each signature with the identifier of the trusted source or TA, and with the signing algorithm used to generate it